自己找抽就不能怨别人|有感于特朗普总统的核威胁

 For months prior to August 6, American aircraft began dropping fire

 bombs upon the Japanese mainland.
-The wind created by the firestorm from
+The wind created by the firestorm

 the bombs incinerated whole cities.
-Hundreds of thousands of Japanese
+Hundreds of thousands of

 died.
 Still the Japanese military vowed never to surrender.
-They were
+They

-prepared to sacrifice their own people to achieve their visions of glory
+prepared to sacrifice their own people to achieve their visions of

 and honor - no matter how many more people died.